microsoft/winfile/README.md

 ## Changes in original_plus

 The source code provided here (in the src directory) was copied from the Windows NT 4 source tree in November 2007.
-The tag named original_plus contains a very limited set of  modifications from the original sources to enable WinFile.exe to run on current Windows.
+The tag named original_plus contains a minimal set of modifications from the original sources to enable WinFile.exe to run on current Windows.
 The most significant changes are: